 How do you train a stubborn dog to come?

-If your dog is stubborn or doesn’t reliably come when called, you shouldn’t allow your dog to be off leash and prioritize practicing your recall cue in a low-distraction environment such as your backyard or living room.
+If your dog is stubborn or doesn’t reliably come when called, you shouldn’t allow your dog to be off leash.
+Prioritize practicing your recall cue in a low-distraction environment such as your backyard or living room.

 What is a good recall word for dogs?